department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/mhv-to-va.gov/medical-records/product/vision-work-recommendations.md

 - OCC is working now on how to improve “sync my health data," to make it easier for Veterans to sync and share.
 They would like to add a data visualization.

 Decision needed:
-- VA has not addressed the question of PGHD being part of the patient's comprehensive record.
+- VA needs to address the question of PGHD being part of the patient's comprehensive record.

-There are a lot of complexities with records because of:
+Note that there are a lot of complexities with records because of:
 - Veteran health data that comes from DoD (Department of Defense),
 - privacy and security issues
-- system interoperability issues (ex: VA is implementing Cerner, an electronic health record system.
-Ideally Cerner and DoD systems would talk to VA's existing systems.)
+- system interoperability issues (ex: Ideally Cerner and DoD systems would talk to VA's existing systems.)